Silex/rocketjob/mission_control.md

 * Retry failed jobs
 * Abort, or fail queued or running jobs
 * Destroy a completed or aborted job
-* By separating [Mission Control][1] into a separate gem means it does not have to be loaded everywhere [rocketjob][0] jobs are defined or run.
+* By separating [Rocket Job Mission Control][1] into a separate gem means it does not have to be loaded everywhere [Rocket Job][0] jobs are defined or run.

 ### Managing Jobs

-Select a job in [Mission Control][1] to see more details about the status of that job:
+Select a job in [Rocket Job Mission Control][1] to see more details about the status of that job:

 ![Screen shot](images/rjmc_job.png)